Stacy Robinson

-Stacy Ladell Robinson (February 19, 1962 – May 8, 2012) was a professional American football wide receiver in the National Football League (NFL) for the New York Giants.
+Stacy Ladell Robinson (February 19, 1962 – May 8, 2012) was an American professional football player who was a wide receiver for the New York Giants of the National Football League (NFL).
+He played college football for the Prairie View A&M Panthers and North Dakota State Bison.

+Early life

+Robinson grew up in the Rondo neighborhood of Saint Paul, Minnesota.
+He attended Saint Paul Central High School.

+Professional career

+Robinson was a second round draft selection of the New York Giants in the 1985 NFL Draft.
 Robinson's most notable game was in week 13 of the 1986 season, when the Giants were playing the 49ers on Monday Night Football.
-The Giants trailed 17-0 at halftime, but scored three touchdowns in the third quarter to win the game.
+The Giants trailed 17–0 at halftime, but scored three touchdowns in the third quarter to win the game.
 Robinson caught the second touchdown, a 34-yard pass from Phil Simms, but he made an incredible grab on a 49-yard pass from Phil Simms, down to the 1-yard line, to set up the Giants' final score.
-He finished with 5 catches for a career-high 116 yards receiving as the Giants won 21-17.
+He finished with 5 catches for a career-high 116 yards receiving as the Giants won 21–17.
 The Giants went on to win Super Bowl XXI that season over the Denver Broncos, and Robinson caught three passes for a team high 62 receiving yards in the big game.